rafosorio/iks-workshop/_docs/overview/widgets.md

   <div class="tab-pane fade" id="blogs1">
   <br/>
-      <p>NOTE: The News Channel and the News Slider widgets are the same.</p>
+      <p>NOTE: The News Channel and News Slider widgets are the same.</p>
-      <p>Displays the first part of the content of blog entries along with the first image from each, regardless wherever that image is located in the blog post.
+      <p>Displays the first part of the content of blog entries along with the first image from each, regard of where that image is located in the blog post.
 Wider sizes show hints of the next blog entry, as seen below.</p>
       <p>RECOMMENDATION: Use square images, not rectangular (at least for the first image).</p>
       <img src="../images/newsslider1.png">
       <br/>